infinum/android-handbook/Project architecture.md

 ```
 open class BaseViewModel<State : Any, Event : Any> : ViewModel()
 ```
 We now have the state and events for a specific View, but we are still missing a way to expose these objects to the View.
-This is where LiveData and SingleLiveEvent implementations come into play.
+This is where LiveData and LiveEvent implementations come into play.
 Inside ViewModel we need LiveData objects of State and Events that the View could observe.
 The LiveData objects would look something like this:

 ```
 open class BaseViewModel<State : Any, Event : Any> : ViewModel() {

     private val stateLiveData: MutableLiveData<State> = MutableLiveData()
-    private val eventLiveData: SingleLiveEvent<Event> = SingleLiveEvent()
+    private val eventLiveData: LiveEvent<Event> = LiveEvent()

     fun viewStateData(): LiveData<State> = stateLiveData
     fun viewEventData(): LiveData<Event> = eventLiveData